anamokan/Gaussian_Blur_Project/README.md

 # Gaussian-Blur-Project
-An image processing system which includes a Gaussian Blur hardware accelerator.

 This project is a Bachelor Studies Thesis project.
 It was done in a team of three people - my colleagues X and Y, each specialized in a different part of the project.

 This project implements a hardware-software system for counting free parking spaces in a bird' s-eye photograph of a parking lot.
 The system uses different image-processing techniques.
 One of these techniques - the Gaussian Blur, is accelerated by being implemented in hardware on an FPGA board.